-Unless a different meaning is clearly indicated in this Ordinance, the terms used herein shall have the same meaning as defined in the Indian Gaming Regulatory Act (IGRA), 25 U.S.C.
-'2701 et seq., and its regulations, 25 C.F.R.
-'500 et seq.
+Unless a different meaning is clearly indicated in this Gaming Ordinance, the terms used herein shall have the same meaning as defined in the Indian Gaming Regulatory Act, 25 U.S.C. §§ 2701 et. seq., and its regulations, 25 C.F.R. §§ 500 et. seq.
+The definitions found in this section shall apply to all capitalized uses of the defined terms in this Gaming Ordinance, including plural forms of such terms or such terms with derivational suffixes.

-- (a) "Act" means the Federal Indian Gaming Regulatory Act, Pub.
-L. 100-497, 25 U.S.C.
-"2701 et seq. and 18 U.S.C.
-"1166-68. - (b) "Bingo" means a game, whether or not electronic, computer or other technological aids are used in connection therewith - (1) which is played for prizes, including monetary prizes with cards bearing numbers or other designations; - (2) in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and - in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards, including (if played in same location) pull tabs, lotto, punch cards, tip jars, instant bingo, and other games similar to bingo. - (c) "Class I gaming" means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations. - (d) "Class II gaming" see '6-2-8 - (e) "Class III gaming" means all forms of gaming that are not class I or class II gaming. - (f) "Commission" or "Gaming Commission" means the Nez Perce Tribal Gaming Commission, the single tribal agency primarily responsible for regulatory oversight and for monitoring compliance with Tribal, Federal and applicable State regulations. - (g) "Fishing Derby" means a fishing contest, with or without the payment or given of any entry fee or other consideration by some or all of the contestants wherein prizes are awarded for the species, size, weight or quality of fish caught in a bona fide fishing or recreational event. - (h) "Fund raising event" means a fund raising event sponsored by a bona fide religious, charitable or nonprofit organization at which gaming activities will be conducted under the regulation of the Nez Perce Tribal Gaming Commission.
-Gaming as authorized under this section may be allowed provided that sixty percent of the net income from such events shall be devoted solely to a lawful purpose of the Nez Perce Tribe and provided that the tribal or BIA law enforcement agency shall be notified as to the time and place where such activity shall be conducted.
+- A. "Bingo" means a game, whether or not electronic, computer, or other technological aids are used in connection therewith, in which: - 1. players play for prizes, including monetary prizes, with cards bearing numbers or other designations; - 2. players cover such numbers or other designations when objects, similarly numbered or designated, are drawn or electronically determined; and - 3. the game is won by the first player covering a previously designated arrangement of numbers or designations on such cards, including, if played in same location, pull tabs, lotto, punch cards, tip jars, instant Bingo, and other games similar to Bingo. - B. "Class I Gaming" means social games played solely for prizes of minimal value or traditional forms of Indian Gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations. - C. "Class II Gaming" means those activities described in § 6-20-010 of this Gaming Ordinance. - D. "Class III Gaming" means all forms of Gaming that are not Class I or Class II Gaming, as defined in this Gaming Ordinance. - E. "Compact" means an agreement between the Tribe and a State about Class III Gaming, consistent with 25 U.S.C. § 2710(d). - F. "Gaming" means those activities defined in § 6-20-009, § 6-20-010, and § 6-20 011 of this Gaming Ordinance. - G. "Gaming Commission" means the Nez Perce Tribal Gaming Commission, the single agency of the Tribe primarily responsible for Licensing, regulatory oversight, and monitoring compliance with applicable Tribe, federal, and